The Center for Accessibility and Disability Resources at Saint Louis University supports SLU students along their pathway to success and achievement.

 Balabolka is a text-to-speech program that uses the computer voices already installed on your Windows system.
 The on-screen text can be saved as a WAV, MP3, MP4, OGG or WMA file.

 Kurzweil 3000's digital literacy suite integrates several text and audio-based accommodations.
 Customizable reading, writing, study and test-taking tools are easily accessible from the program's floating toolbars.
-The stand-alone version does not require a subscription and access to program features will not expire.
+The standalone version does not require a subscription and access to program features will not expire.

-NaturalReader is a text-to-speech software with natural sounding voices.
+NaturalReader is a text-to-speech software with natural-sounding voices.
 It can convert any written text in digital formats (Microsoft Word, web pages, PDF files and emails) into spoken words.
 NaturalReader can also convert text into audio files such as MP3 or WAV for your iPod or smartphone.

 NVDA is a free, downloadable text-to-speech program for individuals who use a Windows operating system.
-This program utilizes a built-in speech synthesizer, supports over 50 languages, recognizes textual formatting (font name and size, style, and spelling errors), and can be controlled as simply as using a mouse to initiate text-to-speech needs.
+This program utilizes a built-in speech synthesizer, supports over 50 languages, recognizes textual formatting (font name and size, style, and spelling errors), and can be controlled simply by using a mouse to initiate text-to-speech needs.
 This program can support text-to-speech requirements in popular applications such as Google Chrome (and other popular web browsers), email portals, PDFs, and office programs such as Microsoft Word.